Training structure

 Faculty of Science

-Governance is a polysemous word, used in opposition to government to indicate a less centralized form of power.
-The term's success probably stems from its ambiguity.
-Indeed, it is a concept sometimes used to challenge central executive power (monarchy, corporate management, etc.) in a context where it is perceived as hegemonic, and sometimes used to call for more government, in a market context perceived as chaotic, but in which the dominant ideology is opposed to centralized intervention.
-It is therefore both a concept for demanding more and less government.
+Governance is a polysemous word that is used in opposition to government to indicate a less centralized form of power.
+The success of this term probably stems from its ambiguity.
+Indeed, it is a concept sometimes used to challenge central executive power (monarchy, corporate management, etc.) in a context where it is perceived as hegemonic, and sometimes used to demand more government in a market context perceived as chaotic, but in which the dominant ideology is opposed to centralized intervention.
+It is therefore a concept that can be used to demand both more and less government.

-This UE approaches governance from a critical and reflexive angle, with a historical depth that integrates the evolutionary trajectories of public action between globalization and Europeanization on the one hand, and decentralization and territorialization on the other, in contexts of growing uncertainty, global change and transitions.
+This EU takes a critical and reflective approach to governance, with a historical depth that integrates the trajectories of public action between globalization and Europeanization on the one hand, and decentralization and territorialization on the other, in contexts of growing uncertainty, global change, and transition.
 In particular, it explores the following questions:

 - Governance?
-Dominant concept, critical approach, institutional, socio-political context, emergence, evolution in a context of global change?
+Dominant concept, critical approach, institutional and socio-political context, emergence, evolution in a context of global change?

-- Construction of water policies and governance; Role of concepts and discourses; How can modes of governance be influenced or changed?
-How can collective values promoted by IWRM be better taken into account?
-Importance of the long term, historical depth and foresight?
+- Water policy development and governance; Role of concepts and discourse; How can governance models be influenced or changed?
+Better consideration of collective values promoted by IWRM?
+Importance of the long term, historical depth, and foresight?

-- What room for maneuver do stakeholders have at local, national and international levels?
-What are the strategies for managing a water territory?
-Illustrating the diversity of modes of governance
+- What room for maneuver do actors have at the local, national, and international levels?
+What strategies are used to manage a water territory?
+Illustration of the diversity of governance modes

 - Water governance: between integration and fragmentation?

-- Water as an 'inter-connecting fluid' for stakeholders and ecosystems: what kind of governance is needed for these interactions and their social translation?
+- Water as an 'interconnecting fluid' between actors and ecosystems: how should these interactions and their social implications be governed?

 Irrigation and development